ECHOlab-DTU/Project-template/README.md

 ![Header](Header_Template.png)

 ## Project title
-Add a short desciption of the project here.
+Add a short description of the project here.
 A concise overview of the project's purpose and what it aims to solve.

 You can also add documents like pdfs:
 [Link Text](Project_Description.pdf)